What is the Emirates Airline Festival of Literature?

 What activities are there for children?

-As well as the sessions for children and young adults in the main Festival programme, the Time Out Story Corner will be returning for 2017, offering free, fun and educational events.
-The Fringe, expanded in 2014 to include events in the Festival Centre as well as the InterContinental Hotel, will offer many free activities for children.
+As well as the sessions for children and young adults in the main Festival programme, the Family Oasis will be at the Festival as well as other activities for children.
+Please check back for more information!

 Click here for more information about the children’s programme.